owlbarn/tutorial/book/regression/README.md

 ![Visualise data for regression problem](images/regression/regdata.png "regdata"){width=50% #fig:regression:regdata}

 The visualisation is shown in [@fig:regression:regdata].
-As can be expected, there is a clear trend that larger population and larger profit are co-related together.
+As can be expected, there is a clear trend that larger population and larger profit are co-related with each other.
 But precisely how?

 ### Cost Function